ekelleher-ai/rr-it-insight-installer/README.md

     products can be scripted via ePO, but both need per-deployment testing before it'd be safe to run unattended from this installer; not done yet.

+## USB removable-drive monitoring (optional, per-client add-on)

+Off by default — only turn this on for a client with a specific requirement to know when a USB storage device is used to copy files off a monitored PC.
+Two things both have to be true for it to actually record anything:

+1. **On the device**: the installer wizard's "Enable USB removable-drive monitoring on this device" checkbox must be ticked at install time.
+This registers a second Scheduled Task ("RR-IT Insight USB Watcher") running `usb_watcher.py`/`usb_watcher.exe`.
+2. **On the client tenant**: the client's **USB Monitoring** toggle must be switched **On** in the RR-IT console's client list. `ingestUsbEvents` checks this server-side on every call, so a device with the checkbox ticked still sends nothing if the tenant hasn't been switched on (and vice versa — the console toggle alone does nothing without the device also being installed with the checkbox ticked).

+**What it can and can't tell you** (read `usb_watcher.py`'s header for the full reasoning, and say this plainly to the client too): it reliably detects a USB drive being connected/disconnected, and files being written to it — which covers the actual data-loss scenario most clients care about (someone copying company files from the PC onto a USB stick).
+It does **not** detect files copied FROM a USB drive onto the PC — Windows gives no cheap way to watch file reads without a kernel driver, well beyond what this script (or ActivityWatch itself) does.
+Don't present "no USB events" as "nothing was copied off this machine" without that caveat.

+Where it shows up: the client dashboard's Individual drill-down shows a "USB removable-drive activity" table for that day, but only for a client with USB Monitoring enabled — it's simply not present in the UI for anyone else.

+GDPR/consent note: since this is more sensitive than app/website tracking, make sure a client's monitoring notice specifically mentions USB monitoring before switching it on for them — the standard delivered template doesn't call this out by default since it's not part of the default build.

 ## Before shipping this to a client

 - **aw-watcher-web extension ID** — confirmed and wired in: `nglaklhklhcoonedhgnpgddginnjdadi`,